3 Commercial Real Estate Processes that Scream for Intelligent Automation

-In this post, we’ll look at three common document types and show how intelligent automation in commercial real estate can bring significant efficiencies.
+In this post, we’ll look at three common document types and show how document automation for commercial real estate can bring significant efficiencies.
 The key common denominator among them is they all involve unstructured documents, meaning they vary in format and content from one to the next.
-That means tools like robotic process automation and templated approaches to automated document processing will be ineffective.
-Rather, they all scream for intelligent document processing.
+That means like real estate robotic process automation tools and templated approaches to automated document processing will be ineffective.
+Rather, the limitations of RPA in the real estate industry scream for intelligent document processing.

 Rent roll processing

 First up is automating the processing of commercial real estate rent rolls.
 While at first blush the rent roll may seem simple enough, it’s chock full of data that – when used correctly – can help commercial real estate firms make better decisions.

 Rent rolls contain basic property data, including the name of the owner, address, and type of zoning.
 It also contains details on square footages, number and type of rooms, lot size, and amenities, such as common swimming pool, covered garage and the like.
 A rent roll should also have detailed data on tenants, including the monthly rent, date rent is due, any past due rent problems and the lease start and end dates.
 Finally, it should include a rental income summary, including the total monthly and annual rent collected, plus any additional income or expenses, such as cleaning and landscaping.

 If commercial real estate firms have can effectively pull relevant data from rent rolls, they can use that data to make judgments about whether a given property is a good investment.
 It can also identify trends in properties it owns, such as whether a rent increase is warranted, and uncover red flags, such as a normally reliable tenant that is suddenly falling behind on rent.
 Given the potential value of such data, it’s imperative that commercial real estate firms be able to automate processing of rent rolls to extract the data.